5G-I3/IEEE-LCN-2019/scripts/experiment_ctrl/README.md

   `NETWORK`)
 - `SITE`: (default: `lille`) IoT-LAB site the experiment should run at (must be in line with `NETWORK`)
+- `TMUX_SESSION`: The TMUX target to run the experiments in

 Additionally, all environment variables accepted by the [`run_experiment.py`](#run_experimentpy) script can also be used (unless they